Description

 Following completion of the measurement, the results are displayed directly on the device and are shown as numerical values and in the form of a chronological sequence.
 Automatic storage of the results enables the analysis of earlier measurements without an additional PC.

-The system provides the option to create reports as a PDF or text file.
+The system allows the creation of reports as a PDF or text file.
 In addition, a report can be printed out immediately using a printer.

-In addition to the analysis of individual measurements, the DustView II firmware also enables the comparison of up to ten different measurements.
+In addition to analyzing individual measurements, the DustView II firmware enables comparing up to ten measurements.
 The report creation options mentioned above are also available here.

 Multiple measurements can also be averaged easily and quickly using the series measurement option.